 The NFL’s Super Bowl is the pinnacle of sports and sports betting in the United States.
 No annual sporting event in America is bigger and more popular than the Super Bowl.
 The NFL Championship game, which pits the National Football Conference (NFC) against the American Football Conference (AFC), culminates every year in February.

-For the sportsbooks, both in Vegas and offshore, the Super Bowl is the biggest day of the year.
+For the bookmakers, both in Vegas and offshore, the Super Bowl is the biggest day of the year.
 The game has more action than any other event by a substantial margin.
 The amount bet continues to rise, despite a slight drop in wagering on Super Bowl 49.

 In 2014, Nevada-based sportsbooks took in a record $119 million in wagers and raked in $19.7 in profits — a record.
 However, while these numbers may seem huge, the amount bet in legal sportsbooks was paltry compared to the amounts wagered offshore.

 The American Gaming Association estimated that bettors across the United States wagered a whopping $3.8 billion in 2015 on the Super Bowl in grey markets.
 This includes offshore bookmakers or street-corner bookies.
 Of course, this is true for all forms of betting in the United States but is perfectly illustrated by Super Bowl wagering.
 Don’t forget, foreign markets also wager heavily on American football.
 The single game alone is a billion-dollar betting industry.